 Ultimately, over 750 musicians participated in True North: The Canadian Songbook.
 It is impossible to find words to describe the energy and excitement we experienced at every session, the thrill of meeting the musicians and guest artists from coast to coast, and reconnecting with symphonies I know and love, and most of all, the emotion and magic of hearing the gifted artists and musicians from each orchestra bring the music to life.
 Hearing and singing with an orchestra has always been a love of mine, and I consider it a great privilege.
 The feelings from the creation of this music will remain in my heart forever.

 The journey was also captured on film by Silverpoint Media.
-The documentary will be released in time for Canada Day 2017.

 Having experienced our nation coast to coast through this project, I have a deeper realization of what an incredible gift it is to be Canadian, and my heart is filled with gratitude.
 On Canada’s 150th birthday, I hope this project inspires people to passionately champion our Canadian Songbook, and to celebrate our people, our musicians, songwriters and artists, our values and our culture, our diversity and our breathtaking landscapes.